 3. Grabbing and picking up objects with your palm up versus palm down as palm down decreases tension along the extensor tendons, including the extensor carpi radialis brevis ( ECRB).

-5. A newer trend/ treatment exercise for tendinoses are utilizing eccentric contractions.
-In the case of the wrist extensors, this helps promote healing by breaking cross links/ scar tissue of the chronic inflammation that goes along with tendinoses.
+5. A newer trend/ treatment exercise for tendinosis is utilizing eccentric contractions.
+In the case of the wrist extensors, this helps promote healing by breaking cross-links/ scar tissue of the chronic inflammation that goes along with tendinosis.
 Some studies have shown that by strengthening your scapular stabilizers (especially the lower trapezius) can help as well.
 The following exercises demonstrate how to strengthen the trapeziums.

 Pictures by Visual Health Information exercise software, courtesy of Chris Blessing.

 Remember, tennis elbow treatment takes a long time to get better.
 The reason why is because tendons have poor circulation that hinders the healing/ circulatory process.
 Tennis elbow doesn’t always require surgery, but when surgery is performed, it is to either to repair the tendon that has eventually torn, or to remove of the necrotic (dead) tissue.

 Exercises That Can Cause Tennis Elbow

 Exercises that tend to cause tennis elbow, besides improper use of wrist extensors in sports are exercises that excessive put strain on the elbow.
 Any exercises that causes a pronated (palm down) grip are more likely to cause/ exacerbate symptoms.
 This includes many popular triceps extension exercises although any arm exercise that has too many sets and reps can promote tennis elbow.
 Beginners – who hire personal trainers the most – should never have “arm day” as this can most certainly increase the odds of tennis elbow and other problems too – including rhabdomyolysis.